livechat/livechat-public-docs/site/content/rest-api/archives.md

 | Parameter | Description |
 |---------|----------------------------|
-| `goal` | parameter will appear only if a goal for a particular chat has been reached
+| `goal` | parameter will appear only if a goal has been reached or there was tracked sale for a particular chat
 | `referrer` | parameter will appear only if referrer url exists
 | `custom_variables` | parameter will be available only if the custom variables are defined in the tracking code
 | `integration_variables` | parameter will appear only if a visitor logs in with Facebook